Racial & Ethnic Disparities

 Disparities not only cause the worst burdens of the juvenile justice system to fall disproportionately on children of color, they can actually increase recidivism on their own.
 As summarized in Reforming Juvenile Justice:

 Recent research indicates that individuals’ perceptions of fairness are important to legal socialization …[and that] juveniles may be more likely to accept responsibility for less serious offenses early in the process if they perceive delinquency proceedings to be fair and transparent and any sanctions imposed to be proportionate to their offenses… [T]he well-documented pattern of disproportionate minority contact throughout the process, together with disproportionately harsh sentences imposed on minority youth, are likely to contribute to perceptions by [youth of color] that the justice system is fundamentally unfair.
-(Emphasis supplied.)
+(Emphasis added.)

 Richard J. Bonnie et al. (eds.).
 Reforming Juvenile Justice: A Developmental Approach.
 National Research Council of the National Academies (2013), 233.